gjedeer/celery-php/README.md

 ## ABOUT

 Created in mere 2 days, so expect no wonders.
 Based on [this blog post](http://www.toforge.com/2011/01/run-celery-tasks-from-php/) and reading Celery sources.
 Thanks to Skrat, author of [Celerb](https://github.com/skrat/celerb) for a tip about response encoding.
 Created for the needs of my consulting work at [Massive Scale](http://massivescale.net/).

+## SUPPORT

+If you need help [setting up Celery](http://massivescale.net/performance-for-developers.html), you may be interested in hiring me as a [consultant](http://massivescale.net/performance-for-developers.html).